 About the Author

 Dr. Emily Harmon is a physical therapist with MovementX in Arlington, VA.
 She was born and raised in Arlington with family roots there dating back to the 1800s.
-Dr. Harmon has a love for the neurological aspects of the human body and finds significant importance in incorporating a whole-body approach with every patient.
+Emily Harmon has a love for the neurological aspects of the human body and finds significant importance in incorporating a whole-body approach with every patient.
 She works with people of all ages, abilities, and conditions to help them move their best so they can live their best